Collected Information on Rock Tumbling

 photo

-door after drawing up the revised design (grin) to make it easier to
+the edge of the door after drawing up the revised design (grin) to make

-it looks like when the door seal or the rim seal leaks a little!
-Also
+picture shows what it looks like when the door seal or the rim seal

-note the supports I had to add after all to keep the tire upright.
-You
+leaks a little!
+Also note the supports I had to add after all to keep

-can't see the rollerskate and rollerblade wheels between the supports
+the tire upright.
+You can't see the rollerskate and rollerblade wheels

-and the tire.
+between the supports and the tire.

 |